Presidents Of The United States

 *bought Alaska from the Russian Empire for $7.2 million in gold

-*his term also saw the birth of the Ku Klux Klan
+*though not Johnson’s responsibility, his term saw the birth of the Ku Klux

 Vice Presidents: Schuyler Colfax, Henry Wilson